Updated December 2022

 When you think about HR, what comes to mind?
 Most likely, you’re thinking about processes like recruitment, hiring, explaining company benefits, and dealing with discipline issues.

 But at today’s leading companies, HR goes far beyond these routine functions.
 More than ever before, human resources professionals are playing a key role in strategic planning and corporate policy.
 They are contributing at the highest levels, working with senior management to cultivate the most valuable asset a company has: its people.

-As HR grows as an industry, so do the variety of jobs available in different areas of specialization, and different levels of seniority.
+As HR grows as an industry, so does the variety of jobs available in different areas of specialization and different levels of seniority.

 What types of human resources jobs are available?
 What career paths can you pursue, from HR generalist to specialist roles?
-Here’s a look at some popular options, and some tips on how to transition into the field.
+Here’s a look at some popular options, as well as some tips on how to transition into the field.

 HR Career #1: Human Resources Assistant/Coordinator

-This is an entry-level human resources job, which typically requires just 1-2 years of experience.
-An HR Assistant/Coordinator usually reports to an HR Manager, VP of Human Resources, or other senior staff.
+This is an entry-level human resources job that typically requires just one to two years of experience.
+An HR assistant/coordinator usually reports to an HR manager, VP of human resources, or other senior staff member.

 ☑️ Assisting with recruitment, selection, and hiring